-I have been trying for ages to make a cookie just as iconic as my Best Pumpkin Chocolate Chip Cookies – and I think, I *think* I have finally met their match with these crispy-edged-soft-centered brown butter banana cookies.
+I have been trying for ages to make a cookie just as iconic as my Best Pumpkin Chocolate Chip Cookies – and I think, I think I have finally met their match with these crispy-edged-soft-centered brown butter banana cookies.
 I mean look at them!
 They have the perfect crinkly tops, enough chocolate to cure any bad mood, a subtle banana flavor and just a hint of cinnamon to keep your taste buds guessing.
-Plus!
-The recipe has no ingredient carryover – meaning that this uses one whole banana, two sticks of butter, and one bag of chocolate chips.
-So you’ll never be left wondering “ok what do I do with these 2 other tablespoons of butter?”
-Everything will be used up – and for very good reason.
+Plus, this recipe has been recently tweaked, making it better, easier and even more delicious than it was before.
+I’ll go through all the changes (and why!) later on in the blog post, but for now, let’s just bask in how pretty they look.

-Read on for all my tips/tricks on how to make these brown butter banana chocolate chip cookies!
+Read on for all my tips/tricks on how to make these Salted Banana Cookies!

 Table of contents